xianbaum/xianbaum.github.io/_posts/2020-12-25-helloable-c.md

 I want to write a little bit about object oriented C, and how to implement patterns seen in languages like C++ in C, hopefully without sacrificing performance or elegance.
-I created [helloable.c](https://gist.github.com/xianbaum/463f13a8d39014131b3f4fa67a241119) as a C interface implementation for comparable C++, in[helloable.cpp](https://gist.github.com/xianbaum/1407f6a63ed826e4f42e7100c38977e9).
+I created [helloable.c](https://gist.github.com/xianbaum/463f13a8d39014131b3f4fa67a241119) as a C interface implementation for comparable C++, in [helloable.cpp](https://gist.github.com/xianbaum/1407f6a63ed826e4f42e7100c38977e9).

-In other languages, developers often code everything to an interface by default.
+C programmers usually code to interfaces in three ways: One, they use #ifdef drop-in implementations, two, function pointers in structs, or three, a pointer to a vtable.
-A lot of C code takes advantage of ifdef drop-in implementations, function pointers in structs, or a pointer to a vtable, but I don't think I have ever seen it in such a way that is fully comparable to how interfaces work in languages like Java.
+My implementation uses a vtable, but my implementation also goes an extra step to minimize CPU instructions to match the C++ equivalent implementation. that is fully comparable to how interfaces work in languages like Java.
 One reason might be that interfaces have overhead.
 While coding a web app in Java, you might code to an interface without giving a second thought.
 But coding for embedded